nelsondressler/customer_it_support/README.md

 - Try to get advantage of tranformers to improve the accuracy of classifying the textual data
 - Add unit test for each class method or entire data flow
 - Add integration tests between apps and API
+- Use a tool or a cloud based solution to perform an entire CI/CD flow